Melik-B/IsTheNumberPrime/README.md

 <h3>Is The Number Prime :</h3>

-Hello sir, this <b>simple</b> console project shows whether the word you entered is a <b>PALINDROME</b> or not. in other words, what you call a palindrome is called the fact that the opposite of a word and its plain are the same.
-You can improve yourself on conditions, loops or methods using this simple console application.
+Hello sir, the purpose of this <b>SIMPLE</b> console project you have seen is to show whether the number you entered is prime or not.
+With this simple console project, you can improve yourself on loops, conditions or methods.

 ```bash